Below are some answers to Rio Metro's most frequently asked questions.

-Tickets can be purchased online, or onboard from ticket agents wearing yellow vests.
+Tickets can be purchased on our app, online, or onboard from ticket agents wearing yellow vests.
 We accept cash and all credit cards except American Express.You will receive a significant discount for buying tickets online or on our app.
-Click here for more information and to purchase tickets online.
+Click here for more information and to purchase tickets.

 Shuttles to and from the Albuquerque Airport run Monday through Saturday.
 If you are traveling southbound to the Albuquerque Airport, exit the train at the Downtown Albuquerque Station and board Route 250, Airport Express to get to and from the Airport.
 This bus meets every southbound train before 8:18 p.m. on weekdays.
 If you are traveling northbound to the Albuquerque Airport, get off at the Bernalillo County/Int'l Sunport Station and board Route 222 to get to the airport.
 View all Airport Connections.